oskarpasko/funprojects/PokemonDex/README.md

 ## Ideas

 Ideas for the near future:
-[Done] Try to move mechanics with fight to some method to new file fight.py for example.
-[Done] Try to improve fight method
-[Done] Create 'Search pokemon' mechanics, This mechanics should search new wild pokemons until player wants to leave
 - create mechanics with move from one route to another
 - create descriptions class for descriptions for all routes / cities